Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

-Travel Advisory: Hong Kong and Macau have low crime rates.
-Even so, travelers are highly encouraged to check the U.S. State Department Travel website for Hong Kong and Macau before travel and signing up for the STEP program to obtain the most updated information.
+Hong Kong and Macau have low crime rates.
+Even so, travelers are highly encouraged to check the U.S. State Department Travel Country Information webpages for Hong Kong and Macau before travel and to sign up for the Smart Traveler Enrollment Program (STEP) to obtain the most updated travel information.
 Since early in the pandemic, Hong Kong has implemented restrictions and/or quarantine requirements for inbound travelers.
 The Department of State’s website for international travel has the latest travel-related advisories.

 - Take routine safety precautions.

 - Report any concerns to the local police.

 - Call “999,” the local equivalent to the U.S.’s “911” emergency line.